hashicorp/vault/website/source/docs/internals/rotation.html.md

 ![Keys](/assets/images/keys.png)

 To support key rotation, we need to support changing the unseal keys, master key, and the backend encryption key.
-We split this into two seperate operations, `rekey` and `rotate`.
+We split this into two separate operations, `rekey` and `rotate`.

 The `rekey` operation is used to generate a new master key.
 When this is being done, it is possible to change the parameters of the key splitting, so that the number of shares